top of page

 What We Do

 Each week during the school year, the Kiawah Women’s Foundation purchases, packs, and delivers bags of shelf-stable food to the schools we support.
-Each Backpack Buddy bag typically includes 2–3 breakfast items, 2–3 lunch items, and a variety of snacks to help sustain students through the weekend.
+Every Backpack Buddy bag typically includes 2–3 breakfast items, 2–3 lunch items, and a variety of snacks to help sustain students through the weekend when school meals are unavailable.

-In addition, KWF launched a summer program to continue supporting local children when school was out.
-By partnering with the Charleston County School District’s Summer Feeding Program, the Johns Island Library, and summer camps at Angel Oak and Mt.
-Zion Elementary, we distributed about 100 weekend food bags each week to ensure no child went hungry over the summer months.
+In 2025, KWF expanded its efforts by launching a summer program to continue supporting children when school is out of session.
+By partnering with the Charleston County School District’s Summer Feeding Program, the Johns Island Library, and local summer camps, we distribute weekend food bags throughout the summer months to help ensure consistent access to food year-round.

 AdobeStock_118663351.jpeg